Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

       - **Yes Intent** — by default, the setting is toggled on.
 When the setting is toggled off, the Intent is excluded from the build.
       - **No Intent** — by default, the setting is toggled on.
 When the setting is toggled off, the Intent is excluded from the build.
       - **Reject Intent** — by default, the setting is toggled on.
 You need to add examples manually.
 When the setting is toggled off, the Intent is excluded from the build.
 4. Additionally, for Yes and No Intents, you can add [rules](rule-intents.md).
-These rules improve the accuracy of the virtual agent's responses, ensuring that users receive the correct information or assistance they need.
 5. Click **Save & Build** to build a model.
 The Yes/No model is always built when you edit and save settings.

 ## Use Yes/No Intents for Specific or All Flows